confluentinc/event-streaming-patterns/docs/stream-processing/event-joiner.md

 ![event joiner](../img/event-joiner.png)

-You can combine events in a stream with another stream or table by performing a join between the two.
+We can combine events in a stream with another stream or table by performing a join between the two.
 The join is based on a key the stream and the "other" stream or table have in common.
-Also you can provide a window buffering mechanism based on timestamps so you can produce join results when events from both streams aren't immediately available.
+Also we can provide a window buffering mechanism based on timestamps so we can produce join results when events from both streams aren't immediately available.
 Another approach is to join a stream and a table where the table contains more static data resulting in an enriched event stream.

 ## Implementation